Service brief · Chapter II · Event-based filings

 What a rebrand actually costs

-New logo, brand guidelines, website redesign, social media handles, photography updates. ₹50,000–2 lakh for a small business; ₹5–20 lakh for one with active marketing.
+New logo, brand guidelines, website redesign, social media handles, photography updates.
+Typical range: ₹50,000 to ₹2 lakh for a small business, ₹5 lakh to ₹20 lakh for one with active marketing.

-Domain name, website redirects to preserve search rankings, email migration, app-store listings, payment-gateway updates, ad-platform account renames.
+Domain name change, website redirects to preserve search rankings, email migration, app-store listings, payment-gateway updates, ad-platform account renames.
+Handled carefully, this preserves SEO; done poorly, it destroys years of ranking work.

-Customer intimation, supplier and bank notifications, partner agreements re-papered, employment letters re-issued.
-Mostly internal time — but real time.
+Customer intimation letters, supplier and bank notifications, partner agreements re-papered, employment letters re-issued.
+Mostly internal time, but real time.
+A large customer base can take a full quarter to work through.

 1. i.